Quotennial/covid_bame/README.md

 Repo structure based on the [cookiecutter data science project template]("https://drivendata.github.io/cookiecutter-data-science/)

 ## Backlog
-Repo
-- create master data imoprt sequence that is then accessible from notebooks
-- pick a local authority boundary http://geoportal.statistics.gov.uk/datasets/ae90afc385c04d869bc8cf8890bd1bcd_1
-- make data import routines - all based around LAD.
-Then can select which data to import
-- select which coronavirus data is used?

-Features
 - use altair for visualisations
 - add incidence of amminites (such as super markets?)
 - care home and job data